 13. Take Breaks Without Guilt

 There is no shame in needing a break.
-Schedule alone time, even if it’s just a few minutes to step outside for fresh air.
-Giving yourself permission to rest can help prevent burnout and improve your ability to handle parenting challenges.
+Create time for yourself even if you can only find a few minutes to get some fresh air outside.
+Allowing yourself time to rest will prevent burnout while strengthening your capacity to manage parenting difficulties.

 14. Educate Yourself About Toddler Development